swiftyper-sk/fbt-inline-translations/README.md

-# 👽 Inline translations for FBT
+# 👽 Inline Translations for FBT

 The extension serves to effectively translate your application using inline translations so that you can view strings you are translating in context.